 To investigate the flexibility of responding to depleting food locations we carried out a serial reversal learning task with Commissaris’s long-tongued bat, (Glossophaga commissarisi), which primarily feeds on flower nectar.
 The bats were given two potentially rewarding options to choose between.
 The two options were separated in space and their spatial location was the cue to indicate their reward properties at any moment.
 G. commissarisi is known to have excellent spatial memory (Thiele and Winter, 2005) so no other cue was necessary.
 At the start of the night, only one of the options was rewarding, the ‘S+’ option and the other was not rewarding, the ‘S-’ option.
 After a certain number of visits had been made by the bats, the reward contingencies reversed without any signal or cue to the bats: the previously rewarding option was now unrewarding and the previously unrewarding option was rewarding, and this reversal happened five times in a night.

-Our aims with this experiment were as follows.
-First, we wanted to test how the bats would alter their preference between the two reward sources according to their transient rewarding properties; that is, would the bats show first-order learning?
-Second, if the bats did alter their behaviour in response to the changing reward properties, how did the occurrence of successive reversals affect that behaviour?
+Our aim with this experiment was as follows.
+It is well known that bats alter their preference between reward sources according to their transient rewarding properties and thus show first-order learning for spatial locations.
+[This is basic and already established so that we should not point it out as a goal of this study.]

+Here, we tested if the bats can also learn to respond to stimuli that indicate that their environment has changed by then changing their own behaviour.
+This is second-order learning.
+For this, we presented bats with multiple experiences of abrupt changes in the spatial location of reward.
+We examined how the occurrence of successive reversals affect their behaviour.
 For example, the behavioural allocation between the two options might change more swiftly as the bats experienced more reversals.
-Third, we wanted to see how closely the bats could approach the optimal strategy in such an environment: one error per reversal, achievable through the win-stay, lose-shift strategy.
-This would be indicative of higher-order learning.
+We were especially interested to see to what extent bats could approach the optimal strategy in such an environment: one error per reversal, achievable through a win-stay, lose-shift pattern of behaviour.
 Exploratory analyses were done to take the confirmatory analyses described above further.
 We reasoned that there is a difference between the first visits of a night before any experience of a change in reward contingencies, and all the subsequent visits after at least one reversal had occurred.
 We statistically tested for this difference in the bats’ choice behaviour and compared the results of the confirmatory and exploratory analyses.

 Methods